 7. Other Mental Disorders

-Just as there are too many types of disabilities for us to list here, there are too many mental disorders to specify them all.
 These disorders can include those not already listed.
 Mental health conditions are just one of the four hidden disabilities.
-“Other mental disorders” make up 4% of those on disability.
+“Other mental disorders” make up 4% of those who receive disability benefits.

 8. Injuries